Edward Razek: Career

+Resignation and subsequent allegations

 In response to the backlash against Razek, the company hired its first openly transgender model, Valentina Sampaio, in August 2019.
 Razek later apologized on social media and, in August 2019, he stepped down.
 In November 2019, the annual fashion show was officially cancelled after running for over two decades of production.

 In 2020, The New York Times reported that Razek "presided over an entrenched culture of misogyny, bullying, and harassment".
 Interviews with more than 30 current and former executives, employees, contractors and models alleged that Wexner and Razek played prominent roles in cultivating the toxic environment.
-The shareholders of Victoria's Secret parent company, L Brands, filed a complaint in the Court of Chancery of Delaware on January 14, 2021, stating that chair Les Wexner and Razek, whose misconduct was "widely known", created an "entrenched culture of misogyny, bullying and harassment", which breached the directors' fiduciary duty to the company, causing devaluation of the brand.
+The shareholders of Victoria's Secret parent company, L Brands, filed a complaint in the Court of Chancery of Delaware on January 14, 2021, stating that chair Wexner and Razek, whose misconduct was "widely known", created an "entrenched culture of misogyny, bullying and harassment", which breached the directors' fiduciary duty to the company, causing devaluation of the brand.